 Running down the middle of the space shown above is an un-planted area of my side yard.
-On the right is a row of plants, climbing lattice.
-On the left is a chain-link fence.
+On the right is a row of plants, climbing a lattice.
+On the left is chain-link fencing.
 The area in the middle is becoming weedy.

 At some point, I will be planting a flower bed in this area.
 Meanwhile, I don't want weeds to run rampant, and I don't want to bother pulling them.
-Besides landscape fabrics, my options are:
+Besides landscape or "weed" fabrics, my options (and their drawbacks) are:

-- Organic mulches -- Eventually decompose, a process hastened by soil contact.
+- Organic mulches -- These eventually decompose, a process hastened by soil contact.
 As they decompose, they become fertile ground for weeds.

-- Crushed stone -- An inorganic mulch, it won't decompose.
+- Crushed stone -- An inorganic mulch, crushed stone won't decompose.
 But stone easily works its way into the soil.
 It's also hard to keep clean and draws considerable heat to the soil.

-- Black plastic -- Like stone, it won't decompose; unlike stone, it's easy to clean.
+- Black plastic -- Like a crushed-stone mulch, it won't decompose; unlike stone, it's easy to clean.
 But not only does it draw heat (like stone), but it also prevents air, water and nutrients from penetrating into the soil.
-These drawbacks will become important once I install plants here.
+These drawbacks will become important once I install plants in this space.

-The virtue of landscape fabrics is that, like black plastic, they serve as clean, durable weed barriers.
-But unlike black plastic, landscape fabrics permit a certain amount of air, water and nutrients to penetrate to the soil.
+The virtue of weed fabrics is that, like black plastic, they serve as clean, durable weed barriers.
+But unlike black plastic, they permit a certain amount of air, water and nutrients to penetrate to the soil.
 Also, a layer of organic mulch applied over landscape fabrics will decompose more slowly than it would if allowed to come into direct contact with the soil.